The Wheel of Time (video game): Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Jeff Lundrigan of NextGen called it "a more-than-competent effort, which keeps the flavor of its source material while providing a decent challenge."

 Michael Lafferty of GameZone gave it eight out of ten, saying, "If you have played Unreal, and seek to advance along the path of higher and more dangerous game playing, this program is right up your alley.
 The manual does not provide a quick reference chart, but the controls are so simple to figure out, that you will be immersed in no time.
 The game also features on-screen prompts to help guide you - at least initially."
+Peter Olafson of GamePro called it "an elegant 3D game of action and strategy that's compelling, atmospheric, beautiful...and unique."

 According to GameSpy, the game was a commercial failure.
-It sold 30,085 copies in the U.S. by April 2000.
+It sold 30,085 units in the U.S. by April 2000.

 In 2003, the game was rated #10 on GameSpy's list of the most underrated games of all time.